dennyzhang/architect.dennyzhang.com/concept/design-split-brain/README.md

-# Design: What You Will Do, If Your DB Runs Into Split Brain?     :BLOG:Medium:
+# Design: What You Will Do, If Your DB Runs Into Split Brain?     :Concept:

 ---